frictionlessdata/website/site/team/index.md

 	:key="profile.name"
 	:profile="profile" />

+## Tool Fund Partners

+Frictionless data has funded international partners who have worked in developing various tools and libraries for the project and they are featured below.

+<TeamProfile
+  v-for="profile in toolFundPartners"
+  :key="profile.name"
+  :profile="profile"/>

-## Library Developers
+## Community Partners

 Some members of the Frictionless community have so enriched it, that they deserve special mention.
-We’ve developed a more intimate relationship with these key partners, often coordinating with them on upcoming features and news.
+We've developed a more intimate relationship with these key partners, often coordinating with them on upcoming features and news.

 <TeamProfile
-  v-for="profile in libraryDevelopers"
+	v-for="profile in partners"
 	:key="profile.name"
-  :profile="profile"/>
+	:profile="profile" />

 <script>
 // import data from './data.json'